 The Key Type field value determines the contents of the FILS Public Key field as follows:

-0: Reserved, FILS Public Key is undefined.

 1: FILS Public Key is an X.509v3 certificate encoded according to IETF RFC 5280.

 2: FILS Public Key is an uncertified public key encoded according to IETF RFC 5480.